skittlesandtulips/skittlesandtulips/README.md

 - 🎨 I create chalk art that tells stories on sidewalks
 - 🧶 Crocheting is my favorite way to unwind (and problem-solve)
+- 📚 I love getting lost in a good book of any genre (*recommendations welcome!*)
-- 🥎 You can usually find me on the softball field!
-Both playing and Umpiring!
+- 🥎 You can usually find me on the softball field (*both playing and Umpiring!*)
 - 💡 I believe data can be both powerful *and* creative

 ---